Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 ### Key Highlights

-- 🎓 **Multi-role Support**: Learner, Trainer, Admin, and Examinee roles
+- 🎓 **Multi-role Support**: Learner, Trainer, and Admin roles (Examinee role removed)
 - 📚 **Course Management**: Create, manage, and enroll in courses with multimedia content
 - 📖 **Dedicated Lesson Viewer**: Separate page for viewing lessons with progress tracking
-- 📝 **Examination System**: Practice tests and certification exams with automatic grading
+- 📝 **Examination System**: Create and take exams with automatic grading and results
-- 📰 **News Integration**: Live news feed with NewsAPI (Technology, Business, Science, Health)
-- 📧 **Email Notifications**: Automated contact form notifications with Gmail SMTP
+- 📧 **Email Notifications**: Automated notifications via Nodemailer
 - 🔐 **Secure Authentication**: JWT-based authentication with role-based access control
-- ☁️ **Cloud Storage**: Cloudinary integration for media files and videos
+- ☁️ **Cloud Storage**: Cloudinary integration for images and videos
 - 📱 **Responsive Design**: Modern UI with Tailwind CSS and Framer Motion animations
-- 🌑 **Consistent Theme**: Dark navbar and footer (gray-900) with professional look
+- 🔔 **Notification System**: User notifications with delete functionality
+- 🎨 **Professional Forms**: Styled create/edit forms for courses and exams with consistent design

 ---

 ## ✨ Features

 ### For Learners
-- Browse and search available courses by category
+- Browse and search available courses with search functionality
-- Enroll in free and paid courses
+- Enroll in courses and track enrollment
 - Access course lessons with video/image content (dedicated lesson viewer page)
 - Track course progress with visual progress bars
+- Continue learning from where you left off
-- Take practice tests and certification exams
+- Take exams and view results immediately
-- View exam results and download certificates
-- Track enrolled courses and exam history
+- Track enrolled courses and exam history in profile
-- Update profile and privacy settings
+- Update profile details and change password
-- Stay updated with latest news in Technology, Business, Science, and Health
+- Receive and manage notifications
+- View detailed exam results

 ### For Trainers
 - Create and manage courses with multimedia lessons
-- Upload course thumbnails, videos, and images
+- Upload course thumbnails, lesson videos, and images
-- Define course syllabus and prerequisites
+- Define course syllabus with modules and prerequisites
 - Create exams with multiple-choice questions
-- Set exam time limits, marks, and difficulty levels
+- Set exam time limits, total marks, and difficulty levels (Beginner, Moderate, Advanced)
+- Edit existing courses and exams with professional styled forms
+- View and manage created courses with detailed trainer dashboard
+- View and manage created exams
-- View created courses and exams
+- Delete courses and exams
-- Track course enrollment statistics
+- Access notifications for course updates

 ### For Admins
-- Dashboard with system statistics (users, courses, exams)
+- Dashboard with system statistics (non-admin users count, courses, exams)
-- Approve or reject pending courses
-- Manage users (view, ban, unban)
+- Manage users - view all users with their details
+- Ban and unban users functionality
+- View all courses in the system
-- View and manage all courses and exams
+- View all exams in the system
-- Access payment and enrollment reports
-- Content moderation and quality control

-### For Examinees
-- Access to examination features
+- Access to comprehensive admin panel with sidebar navigation
-- View exam results and performance analytics
-- Optional course enrollment (upgradeable)

 ---